 This section includes equipment designed to hold mobility aids, cover wheelchairs and scooters, and provide storage for areas for wheelchair and scooter users.

-Bags and baskets for wheelchairs may fit over the backrest and may have a backrest cushion attachment, or hang on the push handles.
-Others are styled as rucksacks.
+Bags and baskets may fit over the backrest, hang on the push handles, sit underneath the seat or attach to the armrest.
 Some styles which fit under the seat may not be recommended for folding wheelchairs.

-Oxygen cylinder holders for scooters or buggies either fasten to the back of the seat in the style of a rucksack or are or attached via Velcro or loop fastenings.
+Oxygen cylinder holders either fasten to the back of the seat in the style of a rucksack or are or attached via Velcro or loop fastenings.

-Crutch and walking stick holders are bags, clamps and holders to attach walking sticks, crutches and sticks to a wheelchair.
+Crutch and walking stick holders are bags, clamps and holders which attach walking sticks, crutches and sticks to a wheelchair.